datacite/tasks/product_specifications/FBF44gf/readme.md

               And the chart should highlite the segment of the corresponding segments on hover over the Name-ContributionType segment
               And the chart should highlite the segment of the corresponding segments on hover over the ResourceTypeGeneral-ContributionType segment

+Feature: Link Project to DMP

+        Scenario: Link a DMP to an affiliated Project in Commons Given the user is in a DMP Landing search Page And the user is authenticated in Commons And the user is ORCID is the creator metadata of the DMP When that the user clicks in the Link to project button Then the a modal should pop up
+              And the modal should include a search box to all projects affiliated to the user When the user select a project
+              And the user clicks link
+             Then then a relationthip isPartOf is created in EventData between the project ID and the DMP ID

+        Scenario: Link a DMP to an affiliated Project in Repository Given the user is in a DMP Landing search Page When that the user clicks in the Link to project button Then the a modal should pop up
+              And the modal should include a link to both the Project ID landing page and the DMP landing page And the modal should read "Visit the landing pages and modify the metadata to include a relationship between the DMP and the Project"